October 18: Today in Royal History

 Full name: Michael James

-A former professional rugby player, Mike Tindall met Zara Phillips, daughter of The Princess Royal and eldest granddaughter of Queen Elizabeth II, in Australia in 2003, during the Rugby World Cup.
-Their engagement was announced by Buckingham Palace in December 2010, and they were married on July 30, 2011, at the Canongate Kirk in Edinburgh, Scotland.
+A former professional rugby player, Mike Tindall met Zara Phillips, daughter of The Princess Royal and the eldest granddaughter of Queen Elizabeth II, in Australia in 2003, during the Rugby World Cup.
+Buckingham Palace announced the engagement in December 2010, and they were married on July 30, 2011, at the Canongate Kirk in Edinburgh, Scotland.
 Mike and Zara have two daughters and one son.

 Unofficial Royalty: Mike Tindall